Pax Sinica

-Pax Sinica (Latin for "Chinese peace"; 中华治世 (中華治世, Zhōnghuá Zhìshì)) is a historiographical term referring to periods of peace and stability in East Asia, Northeast Asia, Southeast Asia, and Central Asia led by China.
-A study on the Sinocentric world system reveals that the multiple periods of Pax Sinica, when taken together, amounted to a length of approximately two thousand years.
+Pax Sinica (Latin for "Chinese peace"; 中华治世 (中華治世, Zhōnghuá Zhìshì)) is a historiographical term referring to historical periods during which the prominence and regional hegemony of China in the Far East provided peace and stability in East Asia, Northeast Asia, Southeast Asia, and Central Asia.
+A study on the Sinocentric international order reveals that the multiple periods of Pax Sinica, when taken together, amounted to a total length of approximately two thousand years.

-The first Pax Sinica of the Eastern world emerged during the rule of the Han dynasty and coincided with the Pax Romana of the Western world led by the Roman Empire.
-It stimulated long-distance travel and trade in Eurasian history.
-Both the first Pax Sinica and the Pax Romana eroded at circa AD 200.
+The first Pax Sinica of the Eastern world emerged during the rule of the Han dynasty, coinciding with the Pax Romana of the Western world led by the Roman Empire.
+It stimulated long-distance travel and trade in Eurasian history, as noted by the establishment of the Silk Road and attempted diplomatic contacts between the two empires.
+Both the first Pax Sinica and the Pax Romana eroded at circa AD 200, with Han Empire weakened by the political infightings, peasant revolts (such as the Yellow Turban Rebellion) and conflicts among warlords (which led to the bloody Three Kingdoms period), and the Roman Empire disintegrating due to Crisis of the Third Century, barbarian invasions (and the subsequent Migration Period) and later the East-West split follow the death of Theodosius I.

+Later periods of Pax Sinica include the Tang dynasty, whose influence extended far into Inner Asia, and the Yuan dynasty, a Mongol-ruled empire that formed part of the broader Pax Mongolica.
+The early modern Ming dynasty managed a wide network of tributary states and displayed its commercial reach through a series of treasure voyages.
+The Ming dynasty also frequently intervened abroad to defend the sinocentric tributary system, such as in Vietnam or Korea.

 Periods of historical Pax Sinica

 The Portraits of Periodical Offering of Liang.
 A 6th-century painting in National Museum of China depicting tributary envoys from right to left: Uar (Hephthalites); Persia; Baekje (Korea); Qiuci; Wo (Japan); Langkasuka (in present-day Malaysia); Dengzhi (鄧至) (Qiang) Ngawa; Zhouguke (周古柯), Hebatan (呵跋檀), Humidan (胡密丹), Baiti (白題, similar to the Hephthalite people), who dwell close to Hephthalite; Mo (Qiemo).